-Name of the Directors Category of Directors No. of other Board Committee(s) of which he is a Chairman# Mr. Udai Kothari Chairman & Managing Director-Promoter 3 NIL NIL Mr. Deepak Kothari Executive Non-Independent -Promoter 5 NIL NIL Mr. Dinesh Burman Executive Non-Independent 3 NIL NIL Mr. Govind Kumar Goyal Non-Executive Independent NIL NIL NIL Mrs. Leena Hinesh Jobanputra Non-Executive Independent NIL NIL NIL Mr. Jignesh Dalal Non-Executive Independent NIL NIL NIL Mr. Nishant Sharadrao Nanda Non-Executive Independent NIL NIL NIL includes the Chairmanship/ Membership only of the Audit Committee(s) and Stakeholders Relationship Committee(s).
+Name of the Directors Category of Directors No. of Directorships held in other Public Limited Companies No. of other Board Committee(s) of which he is a Member No. of other Board Committee(s) of which he is a Chairman# Mr. Deepak Kothari Chairman & Managing Director-Promoter 4 NIL NIL Mr. Dinesh Burman Executive Non-Independent NIL NIL NIL Mr. Udai Kothari Non-Executive Non-Independent -Promoter 3 NIL NIL Mr. Govind Kumar Goyal Non-Executive Independent NIL NIL NIL Mrs. Leena Hinesh Jobanputra Non-Executive Independent NIL NIL NIL Mr. Jignesh Dalal Non-Executive Independent NIL NIL NIL Mr. Nishant Sharadrao Nanda Non-Executive Independent NIL NIL NIL includes the Chairmanship/Membership only of the Audit Committee(s) and Stakeholders Relationship Committee(s).

-^{} Only Public Limited Companies have been considered.
+Only Public Limited Companies have been considered.

 There are no inter-se relationships among the directors.
-None of the Non-Executive Directors of the Company has any pecuniary relationship or transactions with the Company.
+Except Mr. Udai Kothari, none of the Non-Executive Directors of the Company has any pecuniary relationship or transactions with the Company.